What the CMS Interoperability and Patient Access Final Rule Means for Payers

 InterSystems, a Leader in FHIR and Interoperability, Can Help You Meet the CMS Interoperability Rule Requirements (9115-F)

 Customers use our solutions to bring together patient and member data from EMRs, insurance claim systems, and other sources across the healthcare ecosystem.
 InterSystems interoperability technology has been at or near the top of KLAS rankings for over a decade.

 InterSystems Can Help You Succeed

 Powering Digital Transformation

 No data management vendor has a greater commitment to healthcare or more relevant experience than InterSystems.
-Globally, more than half a billion health records are managed by solutions built on our technology.
+Globally, more than a billion health records are managed by solutions built on our technology.
 The most sophisticated private and government providers depend upon devices, records, and IT powered by InterSystems.